 Breast cancer cells that have receptors for the hormone estrogen are called estrogen receptor–positive.
 Those with receptors for the hormone progesterone are called progesterone receptor–positive.
 If these receptors are not present, the cell is called hormone receptor–negative.
 Tumors that are hormone receptor–positive are more likely to respond to therapy with medications that lower the level of estrogen in your body, which take advantage of the cancer cell’s dependence on hormones for growth.
 They can also grow more slowly and in different patterns, although this varies quite a bit.

 HER2/neu is a gene that, when activated, helps tumors grow.
 Tumors that have higher-than-normal amounts of this protein are called HER2 positive.
-They may respond to the drugs trastuzumab (Herceptin®), pertuzumab (Perjeta®), trastuzumab-DM1 (Kadcyla®), and lapatinib (Tykerb®), which block or interact with the HER2 receptor.
-Other drugs against this receptor and its signaling components are in development.
+They may respond to targeted therapies such as trastuzumab (Herceptin®), pertuzumab (Perjeta®), trastuzumab-DM1 (Kadcyla®), and lapatinib (Tykerb®), which block or interact with the HER2 receptor.
+Other drugs that work against this receptor and its signaling components are in development.

 About 10 to 15 percent of breast cancers don’t contain receptors for estrogen, progesterone, or HER2/neu.
 They are called triple-negative breast cancers.
 Because these cancers don’t respond to standard drugs that target the hormones or HER2 receptors, they are primarily treated with chemotherapy.
 Triple-negative breast cancers also tend to be more aggressive, occur earlier in life, and pose a greater risk of returning sooner than other types of breast cancer.